 Evening: Dinner will be followed by a program wrap-up session with your group leaders, including reflections and farewells to new friends of all ages from across the country.
 It will be a great time to share our memories of the week spent together exploring the Grand Canyon region.

-Morning: Independent departures, Hotel provides free shuttles to Phoenix Sky Harbor airport.
+Morning: Program concludes following breakfast.
+Hotel provides free shuttles to Phoenix Sky Harbor airport.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
 Please join our Facebook page and share photos of your program.
 Visit us at www.facebook.com/rsadventures.
 Best wishes for all your journeys!